zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

 Having bound to a port, the RPC server writes write a file containing a single JSON object to the filename in the `socket_stored_in_file` field.
+The file must be (over)written by writing to a temporary file, and renaming it into place, so that clients never see a partial file (which would be a syntax error).
 This JSON object must contain these fields:

 - `address` - The actual address to which the RPC server is bound.